Cocos (Keeling) Islands

 family again declared the islands a kingdom; this title

-was not recognized by Britain or Australia.
+was not recognized by U.K. or Australia and by the time

 © Ben Cahoon |